-We have audited the consolidated and separate financial statements of Sccurities & Exchange Commission, Nigeria, ("the Commission") and its subsidiaries (together the "Group") which comprise the consolidated and separate statements of financial position as at 31 December 2020, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements of The Securities & Exchange Commission, Nigeria, ("the Commission") and its subsidiaries (together the "Group"), which comprise the consolidated and separate statements of financial position as at 31 December 2021, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and the Commission as at 31 December 2020, and its financial performance and consolidated and separate cash flows for the year then ended in accordance with the International Financial Reporting Standards (IFRS), the Investments and Securities Act, CAP S124, Laws of the Federation of Nigeria, 2007, and in compliance with the Financial Reporting Council of Nigeria Act, No. 6, 2011.
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and the Commission as at 31 December 2021 and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), the Investments and Securities Act, CAP S124, Laws of the Federation of Nigeria, 2007, and in compliance with the Financial Reporting Council of Nigeria Act, No. 6, 2011.